A Quarter’s Worth of Advocacy

 At the entrance of the store a crowd was now gathering.
 I knew he was probably a nice man only trying to do his Christian duty.
 He was sincere and dedicated, only ignorant of the principles of normalization and inclusion.
 The staring and frowning faces of the crowd told me they were on his side.
 I half expected flying can goods to start stoning me.
 After all, who takes on God’s Knights right in front of Krogers?

-He gently put his hand on my shoulder and assured me that God would take care of me and my son.
+He gently put his hand on my shoulder and assured me God would take care of me and my son.
 Then, to show no hard feelings, he put three Won’t you give an extra inch? wooden rulers into my bag.

 Well, once again I had done it.
 My husband is always telling me to lighten up and get a new hobby.
 For Pete’s sake, here I was in a confrontation in front of the grocery store.